Algatux/influxdb-bundle/README.md

 ### todo:

 - implementation of ReaderClient service
+- implementation of event listener to admit event driven data writings
-- add support for credentials login on clients
+- add support for credentials login
+- add support for database selection
 - ...